JadenTaylor7/Simon-Lights/README.md

 # Simon-Lights
-The Simon memorization game, built from scratch.
+The Simon memorization game, built from the ground up.

 Notes:
 Meta